 Root canal treatment is currently performed using a combination of hand and rotary instruments to remove the soft tissue, clean the root canal space and shape the space to receive the obturating material, usually gutta-percha.
 This biocompatible material is then placed with a cementing medium using special hand instruments to ensure complete sealing of the root canals.
 Laser energy, when added to root canal procedures, presents advantages and disadvantages.
 Currently, root canal procedures clean the canal space by utilizing a combination of mechanical removal of tissue and chemical decontamination.
-The use of lasers in aiding root canal disinfection is more promising than in root canal preparation.
-For disinfection, laser energy can be used directly or can be combined with a photosensitive chemical that, when bound to microorganisms, may be activated by low-energy laser light to essentially kill the microorganism (Photodynamic Therapy (PDT)).
-Another line of experiments suggests that the propagation of acoustic waves emanating from a pulsed-low energy laser may aid in distributing disinfecting solutions more effectively across the root canal system (Photon Induced Photoacoustic Streaming (PIPS)).
-The advantages of using the laser, however, are balanced by several significant disadvantages.
-Root canal spaces are rarely straight and more often are curved in at least two dimensions.
-Root canal instruments used to clean the space throughout its length can be curved to follow the curvatures in a tooth root.
-In contrast, laser light will travel on a straight path; laser probes should be fabricated in a way that the laser light emerges laterally, uniformly interacting with the root canal wall.3-13 Root canal preparation using laser light has not been proven to be more effective than mechanical shaping.14-16 Further, the interactions involved between laser energy and the tissue can cause a rise in temperature.
-The increased temperature can char the canal space, damaging it to the point that the tooth may be lost.
-The increased tem¬peratures also may extend to the outer surfaces of the tooth, damaging the soft tissue that connects the tooth to the surrounding bone.
-If the temperature is high enough, the bone surrounding the tooth may also be irreversibly injured, adversely affecting the entire area, which can result in ankylosis.
-Moreover, cycles of melting and resolidification of radicular wall dentin apparently has no positive effect on clinical outcomes.
+The use of lasers to aid root canal disinfection is more promising than their application in root canal preparation.
+For disinfection, laser energy can be used directly or in combination with a photosensitive chemical that, when bound to microorganisms, may be activated by low-energy laser light to essentially kill the microorganism (Photodynamic Therapy (PDT)).
+Additional experiments suggest that the propagation of acoustic waves emanating from a pulsed-low energy laser may aid in distributing disinfecting solutions more effectively across the root canal system (Photon Induced Photoacoustic Streaming (PIPS)).2

+Root canal preparation using laser light has not been proven to be more effective than mechanical shaping14-16 and comes with several significant disadvantages.
+Root canal spaces are often curved in at least two dimensions.
+Conventional root canal instruments follow the curvatures in a root.
+In contrast, laser light will only travel in a straight path; laser probes must therefore continue to be fabricated in a way that the laser light emerges laterally, uniformly interacting with the root canal wall.3-13 Further, the interaction between laser energy and tissue can cause a rise in temperature that can affect the canal space as well as the outer surfaces of the tooth.
+The resulting injury to dentin, soft tissue, and the surrounding bone may result in ankylosis17 or the eventual loss of the tooth.
+Moreover, cycles of melting and resolidification of radicular wall dentin apparently have no positive effect on clinical outcomes.

 The use of lasers as an aid in disinfection has been researched extensively in the last few years.
-Currently, there exists, a body of evidence for in vitro/in vivo studies on the antibacterial efficacy of high-power laser and photodynamic therapy,18-32 and in vitro experiments with PIPS33-35 in root canals.
+Currently, there exists a body of evidence from in vitro/in vivo studies on the antibacterial efficacy of high-power laser and photodynamic therapy,18-32 and in vitro experiments with PIPS33-35 in root canals.
 However, their effects on the clinical outcomes of root canal therapy are not known at this point.
-While the FDA has approved one laser (diode) as an adjunct for removal of pulp tissue in a pulpotomy proce-dure and apicoectomy, more research is required to develop laser energy for use in non-surgical endodontics so that it is equal, if not superior, to present treatment modalities.
-Until that research is complete, patients should ask about the use of lasers in root canal treatment, especially in light of the high success rate of non-laser procedures carried out by those trained to perform them.
+While the FDA has approved one laser (diode) as an adjunct for removal of pulp tissue in a pulpotomy and apicoectomy, more research is required to develop laser energy for use in non-surgical endodontics that is equal to and perhaps one day, superior to present treatment modalities.